Independent, employee-owned, women-led.

 Herbert Hatanga

-Based in Kenya, Herbert has over 20 years of experience across finance, banking and business operations.
+Based in Nairobi, Herbert has over 20 years of experience across finance, banking and business operations.
 In parallel to his mandate with Clarmondial, he is managing the last divestments of an agricultural fund for East Africa.
 Until 2018, he was Group CFO at Milbridge Holding, a construction material manufacturer, where he oversaw the accounting, fundraising and project management of new initiatives, among other functions.
 Prior to that, he worked as an Investment manager at Fanisi Capital, building on his previous experience in various roles in banking and venture capital, funding and supporting SMEs across sectors in Rwanda and Uganda.
 He holds a Bachelor of Statistics from Makerere University and a Postgraduate Diploma in Financial Management from Uganda Management Institute.
 He speaks English and has limited knowledge of Swahili and is fluent in several local dialects indigenous to Uganda and Rwanda.

 Julia Langenegger